ColOfAbRiX/figlet4s/README.md

 Represents the SubLines/SubColumns in Figlet which are the String that compose each line/column of the FIGure or of a FIGcharacter.

-## Planned features and TODO
+## Planned features, TODOs and Bugs

+### Features

 * Support for control files `*.flc`
 * Support for zipped fonts
 * Support for right-to-left
 * Support for vertical layout

+### TODO

+* SBT code do deploy on maven central
-* Split the Cat's IO package into a separate dependency
+* Split the Cat's IO package into a separate dependency and create two sections on the README to reflect this.
 * Controlled smushing and universal smushing should be the same option
 * Test and improve speed and memory performance
+* Add support for Scala 2.12 and look if Scala 3 support is feasible

+### Bugs

+* Controlled smushing leaves a blank space between letters in the place of a hardblank with the "alligator" font but it behaves correctly on the "standard" font.

 ## License